Yolanda López: Career

 López is recognized for her iconic series that reinterpreted the Virgen de Guadalupe through drawings, prints, collage, and paintings.
 The series, which depicted Mexican women (among them her grandmother, her mother, and López herself) with the mandorla and other Guadalupean attributes, attracted attention for sanctifying average Mexican women shown performing domestic and other forms of labor.
 In her 1978 triptych of oil pastel drawings, López depicted herself clutching a snake while stepping on an angel, a symbol of the patriarchy.

 López created another set of prints with a similar theme entitled Woman's Work is Never Done.
 One of the artworks for the set, The Nanny, addressed problems faced by immigrant women of Hispanic descent in the United States and was featured at the Institute of Contemporary Art San José.

-Her famous political poster titled Who's the Illegal Alien, Pilgrim? features a man in an Aztec headdress and traditional jewelry holding a crumpled-up paper titled "Immigration Plans."
-This 1978 poster was created during a period of political debate in the U.S. which resulted in the passage of the Immigration and Nationality Act Amendments of 1978 that limited immigration from a single country to 20,000 people per year with a total cap of 290,000.
+Her famous political poster titled Who's the Illegal Alien, Pilgrim? features a man in an Toltec headdress and traditional jewelry holding a crumpled-up paper titled "Immigration Plans."
+The layout recalls the Uncle Sam Wants You posters from World War I. This 1978 poster was created during a period of political debate in the U.S. which resulted in the passage of the Immigration and Nationality Act Amendments of 1978, which limited immigration from a single country to 20,000 people per year with a total cap of 290,000.
+The poster suggests that the ancestors of white Americans were themselves unwelcome immigrants.
+It also invokes the Aztec legend of Aztlán, which involved claims that the people indigenous to central Mexico had immigration rights to the traditional homelands of the Native Americans who were indigenous to the Southwestern United States.